'I've done nothing wrong': Utah nurse's arrest prompts police apology

 "I was alarmed by what I saw in the video with our officer and Ms. (Wubbels)," Salt Lake City police Chief Mike Brown said in a news conference Friday.
 "I am sad at the rift this has caused between law enforcement and the nurses we work so closely with."

-The department opened an internal affairs investigation, he said, and Friday evening the police department said Payne was placed on full administrative leave as a result of a criminal investigation into the incident.
+The department opened an internal affairs investigation, he said, and Friday evening the police department said Payne and another "employee" were placed on full administrative leave as a result of a criminal investigation into the incident.
+The department said the second person was an officer, but did not identify that officer.

+In a police report, Payne said that when he arrived to the hospital, Wubbels said he needed to get permission from the hospital administrators.

+After more than an hour of waiting, Payne said, he called his supervisor who advised him to arrest Wubbels if she refused to let him draw a blood sample.

 Brown said the department has apologized and that its "blood draw policy" has been replaced with a new one that officers are now using.